-According to Dr. Joseph Lee, addiction specialist and medical director of the Hazelden Center for Youth and Family, parents are the first line of defense in the prevention and intervention of underage drinking and other substance misuse.
+According to Dr. Joseph Lee, addiction specialist and medical director of the Hazelden Center for Youth and Family, parents and caregivers are the first line of defense in the prevention and intervention of underage drinking and other substance misuse.

 Dr. Lee shares the following parental tips to help protect our children from the dangers of alcohol and other drugs: